(Photo courtesy of University of Minnesota)

 A fast-growing hybrid elm cultivar with an upright oval habit and arching branchlets, dense foliage and good fall color, resistant to Dutch elm disease, very adaptable; excellent as a street tree or a shade tree for larger landscapes

-Homestead Elm has dark green foliage throughout the season.
+Homestead Elm has dark green deciduous foliage on a tree with an oval habit of growth.
 The serrated pointy leaves turn yellow in fall.
-Neither the flowers nor the fruit are ornamentally significant.

 Homestead Elm is a deciduous tree with a shapely oval form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.